alatuszam/gov-foundations/governance-logic.md

+_Note: this is a work in progress.
+It follows the philosophy of "working with the garage door open".
+The more feedback feedback, the merrier.
+Feel free to give feedback via twitter (@abratusz), telegram (@abratusz), or email (ala.tusz.am@skiff.com)._

 # Preamble:
 "[The Cosmos Hub] is a network of [ATOM holders] who share common purpose, and are the only ones who hold the power to execute actions that manage [the Hub's] shared resources." ([Anticapture](https://spengrah.mirror.xyz/f6bZ6cPxJpP-4K_NB7JcjbU0XblJcaf7kVLD75dOYRQ))